Home | Spelletjes | Uitvindingen | Gps | Scouting | Meteo | Computers

 Making panoramas is very easy.
 I use a standard digital camera, set in automatic mode, and make about 12 pictures over 360 degrees.
 The pictures must have some overlap.

 For stitching I use the tool Hugin, using standard settings.
 In 90% of the cases this gives me an acceptable panorama.
 If it is no good, I just go out again to make another set.
+The latest version of Hugin also supports resizing and exporting the resulting panorama, so further processing with The Gimp is not necessary.

 More examples